mdykman/jtl/README.md

 	"this is my text string" =~ "th[^y]*(y..).*(ri.*)$" -> ["this is my text string","y t","ring"]

-	On no-match, the expression yields an empty array, which test false.
+	On no-match, the expression yields an empty array, which tests false.

 	"not even close" =~ "th[^y]*(y..).*(ri.*)$" -> []